fareskalaboud/LearnPDDL/README.md

 Processes are the steady workers maintaining ongoing tasks, events are the quick responders, handling sudden changes with swift precision.

+# But wait, there's more?

+Of course there is.
+This is a very small guide, but can be improved greatly with your contribution.
+Feel free to submit a [pull request](https://github.com/fareskalaboud/LearnPDDL/pulls).

 # Contributions

 - **[Fares Alaboud](http://faresalaboud.me)** (Author)
 - **[Dr. Andrew Coles](http://nms.kcl.ac.uk/andrew.coles)** (Editor)
 - **[Jan Dolejsi](https://github.com/jan-dolejsi)** (Contributor)
 - **[Daniel Kröni](https://github.com/danielkroeni)** (Contributor)

-If you'd like to be listed as  a Contributor, make a [pull request](https://github.com/fareskalaboud/LearnPDDL/pulls).

 # References